spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 The better fix
 ==============

-The answer is to move our check to the type level, and make it impossible to represent the illegal state.
+The answer is to move our check to the type level, changing the definition of our type to make it impossible to even represent the illegal state.

 What we want to express is this.
 A valid spanner is either: